Stadler Tramlink: Stern & Hafferl

-After tests with a Combino from Nordhausen and a long-term loan of a Cityrunner from Innsbruck, Stern und Hafferl Verkehr ordered eleven bi-directional Tramlink V3 type trams from Vossloh Kiepe in 2014 for use on the Traunseebahn and the Atterseebahn.
+After tests with a Combino from Nordhausen and a long-term loan of a Cityrunner from Innsbruck, Stern & Hafferl Verkehr ordered eleven bi-directional Tramlink V3 type trams from Vossloh Kiepe in 2014 for use on the Traunseebahn and the Atterseebahn.
 The vehicles were produced at Vossloh Kiepe's Spanish factory in Valencia.
 In order for the vehicles to be used on both the Traunseebahn and the Gmunden Tramway they are approved under railway and tramway regulations.
 Delivery was begun in 2015.
 The trams began operating on the Traunseebahn in March 2016.
 On 1 September 2018 the Traunseebahn and the Gmunden Tramway were connected and the Tramlink vehicles operate over both.